 Every backyard chicken setup differs depending on space, number of hens, regional weather conditions and other factors.
 It can be a matter of trial-and-error to find the right bedding strategy to best suit your situation and flock, but here are a few ideas to consider.

-Alternatives To Wood Shavings
+Alternatives to Wood Shavings for Bedding

 Chickens spend a relatively short amount of time inside the coop.
 They will roost at night, lay eggs in the nest boxes during the day, and sometimes, in very inclement weather, hang out in the coop.